 The two designers behind the project, Benjamin Dillenburger and Michael Hansmeyer, unveiled a 1:3 prototype scale model of the room at the Materializing Exhibition in Tokyo and the Swiss Art Awards 2013.
 The piece is designed algorithmically to create Giger-esque forms that are based on dividing and then repeating shapes to come up with complex and bizarre patterns, as they explain:

 In the project Digital Grotesque we explore the new potentials of digital design using a reduced, minimalist approach that nonetheless transcends rationality.

 Inspired by the natural process of cell division, we develop an algorithm that iteratively divides and transforms the initial geometry of a simple cube.
 Despite simple rules, a complex world of forms arises at multiple scales: between ornament and structure, between order and chaos, foreign and yet familiar: a digital grotesque.

-The full scale piece will be revealed on 22 July.
-You can check out some images of the prototype below and a video of its construction above.
+The full scale piece was revealed on July 22, 2013.
+You can check out some images of the prototype below and a video of its construction below.

 Parts of the design are covered in gold leaf